CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Holes in Extents

-Holes are also supported, simpliy provide a `holes` object for a given polygon, e.g:
+Extents support holes; simply provide a `holes` object for a given polygon, e.g:

 ```json
   "extensions": {